Pasta43/Parcial2_BigData/README.md

 The unit tests for the scrapper function are in scrapper/test folder

-To make queries can you use Aws athena
+To make queries can you use Aws athena creating:

 ```sql
 CREATE EXTERNAL TABLE news(